 Very few people are exposed to the federal estate tax, because there is a rather high credit or exclusion.
 This is the amount that can be transferred before the estate tax would be applied on asset transfers.
 On the federal level, the exclusion is $11.4 million this year, and the maximum rate is 40%.

 There are some states in the union that have state-level estate taxes to contend with as well.
-Our offices are in Albany, New York, and Essex Junction, Vermont.
+Our office in Essex Junction, Vermont.
 As luck would have it, there are state-level estate tax in both of these states, and the exclusions are much lower than the federal exclusion.

 In New York, the exclusion is $5.74 million in 2019, and the exclusion in Vermont’s is just $2.75 million.
 Clearly, it is plain to see that you can be exposed on the state level even if you are exempt from the federal estate tax.
 You should certainly inventory your assets carefully to find our you stand, because there are steps that you can take to mitigate your exposure.